Guilhad Emilio Schenker

-Guilhad Emilio Schenker (גלעד אמיליו שנקר; born 2 October 1980) is an Israeli filmmaker, television producer and the CEO of Tadmor Entertainment.
+Guilhad Emilio Schenker (גלעד אמיליו שנקר; born 2 October 1980) is a Venezuelan-born Israeli filmmaker, producer, and the co-founder and CEO of international entertainment studio SIPUR.

-Biography
+Career

-Schenker was born in Caracas, Venezuela.
-Since 1994, he took up various roles in the Israeli television industry.
+Since 1994, Schenker has been working in various roles in the Israeli entertainment industry.

-During his military service, he served as a producer for the IDF radio station Galei Zahal and won the producer of the year award in 2000.
+During his mandatory IDF military service, he served as a producer for the IDF Radio Station Galei Zahal and won the Producer of the Year Award in 2000.
 After completing his service, he pursued to different roles across Keshet Media Group, Reshet and Channel 13 News.

-He later returned to Galei Zahal and acted as the IDF radio’s chief creative officer for six more years until 2013.
-Between 2014-2018, he served as the senior vice president at the Zappa Group, a media and music company.
+Schenker later returned to Galei Zahal and acted as the IDF radio's chief creative officer for six more years until 2013.
+Between 2014 and 2018, he served as the senior vice president at the Zappa Group, a media and music company.

 In 2018 he was appointed as the CEO of Tadmor Entertainment.